 Another problem with waxing is that there is a chance that hairs will be broken instead of pulled.
 This will then require you to tweeze out these broken hairs using tweezers.
 Epilators mechanize this whole process, and one can easily use the epilator on areas he/she might have missed earlier.

-After considering various criteria, it can be seen that the Epilator wins hands-down, although it was a close battle in some segments.
+After considering various criteria, epilators seem to be a much better choice for hair removal, although it was a close battle in some segments when comparing waxing vs epilation.
 An epilator will thus, be a better investment for body hair removal keeping in mind the above points.
+If you are used to waxing hair and are torn up between epilator or waxing, I would suggest giving epilators a try.
+You might be surprised how effective these little machines are at hair removal!